batect/batect/docs/content/config/Tasks.md

 The tasks are run in the same order that they are declared in, unless reordering is required to satisfy the prerequisites of this task's prerequisites.

+Passing the [`--skip-prerequisites`](../CLIReference.md#skip-prerequisites-skip-prerequisites) command line flag skips all defined prerequisites and runs only the task specified on the command line.

 ## Examples